mojule/entity-schema/README.md

 If the Entity Schema is a Child Entity Schema, it must be unique amongst the children of the parent Entity

-If the Entity Schema is not a Child Enity Schema, it must be unique amonst all of the Entities of this type
+If the Entity Schema is not a Child Entity Schema, it must be unique amonst all of the Entities of this type

 ```json